18F/before-you-ship/_pages/ato.md

 If the system substantively changes, then a new ATO will be warranted.
 Examples for triggers for a new ATO include changes to:

 * Encryption methodologies
-* A web framework having new backend administrative frameworks
+* Administrative functionality within the application
-* The kinds of information you begin to store (e.g. personally identifiable information)
+* The kinds of information you begin to store (e.g. [personally identifiable information](../security/pii/))

 The 18F DevOps team will make this determination – please open a new issue if you think you have made a change that may warrant a new ATO.